landrok/activitypub/docs/activitystreams-types.md

 Extended Types are divided into 3 parts: Actor, Activity and Object Types.

-In this manual, we'll see how they are implemented in ActivityPub in PHP and how to use them.
+In this manual, we'll see how they are implemented in ActivityPhp and how to use them.

 ________________________________________________________________________